FIWARE/contribution-requirements/docs/GE_Checklist.md

 ## Membership Level Checklists

-This section defines how to apply to become a FIWARE Generic Enabler, the role of Incubated Generic Enablers and how to transition to full membership as a FIWARE GE.
+This section defines how to apply to become a FIWARE Generic Enabler, the role of Incubated Generic Enablers and how to transition to full membership as a FIWARE Generic Enabler.

+A checkpoint list summarizing all **MUST** requirements at each level is provided by convenience, to ease identification of the necessary minimum requirements to be fulfilled by Incubated FIWARE Generic Enablers to graduate to full member status.

 ### New Generic Enabler